Full-Thrust/Morena-Shipyards/archives/dancingshaman.md

 ## [{{ title }}]({{url}}){target="_blank"}
 [{{ domain }}]({{url}}){target="_blank"}

-Dancing Shaman Productions had a nice site with scenarios and revied rules.
+Dancing Shaman Productions had a nice site with scenarios and revised rules.
 It was a small but well formed site, with very high production values.
-Unzip and open index.html.